BinksOP/platformer/README.md

 # platformer
-ernie and binks make a platformer
+ernie and binks make a platformer and its going to be awesome